vitessio/website/content/en/docs/reference/programs/vtgate.md

 | -vtgate-config-terse-errors | boolean | prevent bind vars from escaping in returned errors |
 | -warn_memory_rows | int | Warning threshold for in-memory results.
 A row count higher than this amount will cause the VtGateWarnings.ResultsExceeded counter to be incremented. (default 30000) |
 | -warn_payload_size | int | The warning threshold for query payloads in bytes.
 A payload greater than this threshold will cause the VtGateWarnings.WarnPayloadSizeExceeded counter to be incremented. |

+### Key Options

+* -srv_topo_cache_ttl: There may be instances where you will need to increase the cached TTL from the default of 1 second to a higher number:
+	* You may want to increase this option if you see that your topo leader goes down and keeps your queries waiting for a few seconds